reinout/tools/README.rst

 - The ``setup.py`` also has a couple of scripts of its own, in the ``tools/`` directory.
 These are also installed by buildout.

+- I use the `gp.recipe.node <https://pypi.python.org/pypi/gp.recipe.node>`_
+  recipe to install some node/npm packages like jshint and lessc.
+Node is compiled locally and the scripts are installed simply into the ``bin/`` directory with the rest.

 Useful to others?
 Yes, as examples and for copy-pasting of handy scripts
 ------------------------------------------------------------------------